JoelNash-Xuuki/mmw-bash/README.md

 playing audio, building sheet music, creating sound design, rendering audio, moving audio files, and converting audio formats.

-* Description *
+# Description #
   The follow wil provide a more detailed overview of the project, its purpose, and any key features.

-  Key features of the project:
+  Key features for mmm:
     - Setting project parameters such as project name, location, and session.
     - Creating project directories with specific subdirectories